-With Shadowlands Season 4 bringing Grimrail Depot to the Mythic+ rotation, Blizzard is fixing motion sickness problems in the dungeon
+With Shadowlands Season 4 bringing Grimrail Depot to the Mythic+ rotation, Blizzard fixed motion sickness problems in the dungeon

-Shadowlands Season 4, which will be coming in patch 9.2.5, will include new Mythic+ dungeons from this expansion as well as Battle for Azeroth, Legion, and Warlords of Draenor.
+Shadowlands Season 4, which just arrived alongside patch 9.2.5, includes new Mythic+ dungeons from this expansion as well as Battle for Azeroth, Legion, and Warlords of Draenor.
 The dungeons from Shadowlands, BFA, and Legion expansions are the mega dungeons Tazavesh, Mechagon and Return to Karazhan, each getting both wings into the rotation.
 But Warlords, Blizzard ran a poll on which dungeons to include, and the players voted for Grimrail Depot and Iron Docks.

 The addition of these two dungeons this led Maizou, a player on the WoW Community Council, to make an excellent post pointing out that some of us with motion sickness problems can barely run Grimrail Depot, due to the moving background that creates the feeling of being on a moving train in the dungeon.
 I have hated this dungeon for this reason since I first ran it — try tanking this thing while also feeling like you’re going to retch yourself into a permanent pretzel shape.
 It is not fun.
 During Warlords of Draenor I did exactly four Grimrail runs, and each put me on the floor waiting for everything to stop spinning for at least half an hour.
 I’m super glad Maizou made this post.